Developer Information

 6. Add new tests depending on your changes.

-7. Run poetry run pytest tests -s -vv --vcr-record=new_episodes again to make sure your tests are also passed.
+7. Run uv run pytest tests -sx -vv --vcr-record=new_episodes again to make sure your tests are also passed.

 8. Commit your changes.
 This will trigger all pre-commit hooks as defined in .pre-commit-config.yaml.
-If any of these pre-hooks fails, your commit is declined and you have to fix the issues first.
+If any of these pre-hooks fails, your commit is declined, and you have to resolve the issues first.

 9. Before you create a PR make sure that you have the latest changes from dev.
 Run git switch dev, run git pull, switch back to your branch with git switch - and either do a git rebase -i dev or git merge dev to get the latest changes in your current working branch.
 Solve all merge conflicts.